Archbishop’s

 At least three weeks before the election, an official ballot shall be mailed to each eligible elector with the list of nominees from the region in which he resides.

 Each elector may vote for up to a maximum of four (4) nominees with each vote having equal weight.
-The one nominee in
+The one nominee in each region with the highest number of votes is appointed as the member for that region.

 If there is an equal vote for the final position for elected membership, the priest most senior by ordination will be deemed elected.